nipafx/nipafx.dev/content/articles/2015-10-05-apache-jmeter-tutorial.md

 slug: apache-jmeter-tutorial
 canonicalUrl: https://blog.disy.net/jmeter-tutorial/
 canonicalText: "This is a crossposting of [my article on Disy's Tech-Blog](https://blog.disy.net/jmeter-tutorial/) - thanks for letting me write it on company time, folks!
 Also thanks to my colleagues [Boris Terzic](http://boristerzic.com) and Karsten Schnitter for pointing out problematic and missing bits.
 Still, all errors are of course mine."
 description: "Want to load test your web app?
 Then you should know about Apache JMeter!
-This JMeter tutorial explains the basics and how to create & execute a test plan."
+This tutorial explains the basics and how to create & execute a test plan."
-intro: "Want to load test your web app?
-Then you should know about Apache JMeter!
-This tutorial helps you to get to know JMeter, create a test plan and execute it."
 searchKeywords: "JMeter Tutorial"
 featuredImage: jmeter-tutorial
 ---